 With respect to matters covered by this Article I, students enrolled in or otherwise attending programs of Illinois Tech’s Chicago-Kent College of Law, and only such students, are subject to the policies, procedures and provisions of the IIT Chicago-Kent College of Law Student Handbook, and all such students should refer to the IIT Chicago-Kent College of Law Student Handbook for policies, procedures and provisions applicable to them (https://www.kentlaw.iit.edu/current-students/academic-affairs/student-handbook).

 Illinois Tech expects students to maintain high standards of academic integrity.
 Students preparing for the practice of a profession are expected to conform to a code of integrity and ethical standards commensurate with the high expectations society places upon the practitioners of a learned profession.
-No student may seek to gain an unfair advantage over another.
+In sum, no student may seek to gain an unfair advantage over another.

-It shall be a violation of this Code of Academic Honesty for a student to engage in conduct that violates the established standards of his or her major academic discipline, the established standards of the academic discipline in which she or he is engaged, the established standards of the profession of which she or he is training, or the standards of Illinois Tech set forth herein.
-In addition, it is a violation of this Code of Academic Honesty for a student, whether or not currently enrolled at Illinois Tech, knowingly to engage or attempt to engage in the following or to engage or to attempt to engage in a course of action that would cause a reasonable student to conclude a violation of any of the following would be the likely result:
+It shall be a violation of this Code of Academic Honesty for a student to engage in conduct that violates the established standards of his or her major academic discipline, the established standards of the academic discipline in which they are engaged, the established standards of the profession of which they are training, or the standards of Illinois Tech set forth herein.
+In addition, it is a violation of this Code of Academic Honesty for a student, knowingly to engage or attempt to engage in any of the following or to engage or to attempt to engage in a course of action that would cause a reasonable person to conclude a violation of any of the following: